-It always amazes and surprises me how God reveals what he wants me to hear through a variety of voices and contexts.
-I guess it shouldn’t surprise me by now since he’s done it over and over again, but it does.
+It always amazes and surprises me how God reveals what he wants me to hear through various voices.
+I shouldn’t be suprised since He’s done it over and over again, but it does.

 Insight From Hebrews